 - Both sets of examinations (General and Specialty) must be passed within a certain timeframe and the Credentials Committee must give final approval of the training program for admission into the CCMG as a Fellow.
 Results of the examinations are available 4 weeks after the Specialty exams.

 - Candidates who are unsuccessful on the General Exam but who PASS the Specialty Exam will NOT be required to re-write the Specialty exam (within the overall time limit above).

 - Candidates who are unsuccessful on the Specialty Exam but who PASS the General Exam will NOT be required to re-write the General exam (within the overall time limit above).

 The General Knowledge Examination is a multiple choice written examination, written by all candidates (see above for exemptions).
 Generally this is administered at your training site several weeks before the Specialty-specific examinations.
 The results of the General Knowledge Examination are not available until after the Specialty examinations are completed.
 See the Genetics Conditions List and CCMG General Knowledge Study Guide for guidance as to the scope of the examination.

 The Specialty Examination has a written component and an Objective Structured Laboratory/Practice Examination (OSLE).
 The written component occurs the day following the General Examination at the nearest accredited training site.
 It is specific for each discipline (Cytogenetics, Molecular Genetics, Laboratory Biochemical Genetics, Clinical Biochemical Genetics).
 Both components of the examination are considered in determining the pass/fail status for the Specialty Examination.
-See the Training documents for each specialty for guidance as to the scope of the examination.
+See the Training (menu item above) documents for each specialty for guidance as to the scope of the examination.